Eastern White Pine (Pinus strobus)

 Elms (Ulmus spp.)

-Four native species of Elms are found in East Tennessee - American Elm, Winged Elm, Slippery Elm, and Rock Elm.
-Beginning in the 1930's, Dutch Elm Disease, caused by a fungus, has greatly reduced the populations of these trees.
-American Elm, once the major shade tree in towns throughout the Midwest and East, has been virtually eliminated by this pathogen.
-Three species of elm found along Arboretum trails are briefly described below.
+Beginning in the 1930’s, Dutch Elm Disease, caused by a fungus, greatly reduced the populations of American Elm, once the major shade tree in towns throughout the Midwest and Eastern U.S. Although native to our region few, if any, American Elms are found at the Arboretum.
+Three other species of elm, however, are found along Arboretum trails.

 Return to Tree Table